 The objective of the course is thus not just to familiarize students with particular algorithms used in speech recognition, but rather use that as a basis to explore general text and speech and machine learning algorithms relevant to a variety of other areas in computer science.
-The course will make use of several software libraries and will study recent research and publications in this area.
+The course will allow students to work with real speech recognition systems by making use of several software libraries implementing the algorithms covered in the lectures.

 This course is also open to undergraduate students.